-Virtual Classroom scenario: in this case, the individual end user station is part of an educational network whereby other learners, teachers and resource people and materials are remote from the end user.
-The system is used for a variety of applications that are a surrogate for normal "classroom-type" activities.
-These can include quasi-synchronous communications (usually online chat), asynchronous communications using a closed bulletin board type system and a common store of resources usually housed on a remote server which are available to the user on demand or as part of a multicast set-up where digital materials are sent to the end user's storage device via satellite and accessed when necessary.
-Improving Access to Education via Satellites in Africa: A Primer
+Virtual Classroom scenario: in this case, the individual end-user station is part of an educational network whereby other learners, teachers and resource people and materials are remote from the end-user.
+The system is used for a variety of applications that are a surrogate for normal 'classroom-type' activities.
+These can include quasisynchronous communications (usually online chat), asynchronous communications using a closed bulletin board type system and a common store of resources usually housed on a remote server, which are available to the user on demand or as part of a multicast set-up where digital materials are sent to the end-user's storage device via satellite and accessed when necessary.

-Resources based learning scenario: in this case the teacher and immediate learning peers are in the same location and use the satellite service to access resources when required, these resources can be accessed either with an open Internet type connection or to a closed intranet
+Resources-based learning scenario: in this case the teacher and immediate learning peers are in the same location and use the satellite service to access resources when required.
+These resources can be accessed either with an open Internet-type connection or to a closed Intranet hosted remotely at the location of the satellite up-link server.
+This is a similar network set-up as described in the table on page 65.